How to Perform a Shared/Consolidation Review

 In the spring of 2007, the state Legislature declared that the multitude of local government jurisdictions in New Jersey contributed to the high property tax burden suffered by New Jersey residents.
 Consequently, the Legislature adopted Chapter 63 of the Public Laws of 2007, which streamlined the process for consolidating municipalities and provided much greater flexibility in designing services in the newly created consolidated municipality.

 This statute provides a great deal of leeway in consolidating municipalities including a number of options and alternates in how to create a new government for the future.
 However, this very flexibility also makes it more difficult to determine what is best for a specific grouping of municipalities given the options in the law.
 This article summarizes some methodologies and processes that can be helpful in analyzing existing operations and realities possibly leading to increased sharing of municipal services or the consolidation of municipalities.
-A copy of the expanded “Consolidation Roadmap” article is available at NJSLOM.com under Shared Services.
+A copy of the expanded “Consolidation Roadmap” article is available for viewing.

 - Improved local government efficiency and effectiveness so that operations and tasks are performed with lower cost /greater benefits in the future; and/or